kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/AndroidChromeCast.md

     }
 ```

-#### Cast the Media
+#### Casting Media

-* To cast, set the `mCastProvider` property under `PlayerViewController` with `KCastProvider` object you created.
+To cast media, set the `mCastProvider` property under `PlayerViewController` with the `KCastProvider` object you created as follows:

 ```
 mPlayer.setCastProvider(mCastProvider);
 ```

-#### Disconnect from Device
+#### Disconnecting from a Device

-* To disconnect from a device use
+To disconnect from a device use the following:

 ```
 mCastProvider.disconnectFromDevcie();
 ```

-### Media Remote Control
+### Using the Media Remote Control

-The `KCastProvider` has a `KCastMediaRemoteControl` instance that controls the playback of the video being casted, and the `KCastMediaRemoteControlDelegate` will provide you with the playback callbacks while casting.
+The `KCastProvider` includes a `KCastMediaRemoteControl` instance that controls the playback of the video being cast; using the  `KCastMediaRemoteControlDelegate` will provide you with the playback callbacks while casting.

-For example
+For example:

 ```
-// To play the memdia
+// To play the media
 mCastProvider.getCastMediaRemoteControl().play();

 mCastProvider.setKCastProviderListener(new KCastProvider.KCastProviderListener() {